OBigVee/learn-Golang-building/Go-Movie-CRUD/README.md

-# Golang CRUD Movie app
+# Golang CRUD Movie app without a DB just with a filesystem